 Environmental Harm

 Cigarette butts are the most littered item on the planet.
-But that’s only a portion of the environmental harm that the industry contributes to.
+But that’s only a portion of the environmental harm that the industry causes.
 Growing tobacco contributes to deforestation and soil degradation, manufacturing requires intense energy use and, in addition to cigarette butt litter, we’re now facing a potential waste crisis as e-cigarettes and heated tobacco products are discarded.
 What’s worse, the industry may be using sustainability-focused corporate social responsibility activities to try to distract from these harms.

 What you don’t know is killing us